MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/ingest.md

 * [macOS (pi)](https://download.pi.dynamics.com/sdk/ProductInsightsSenders/EventSender/macOS/pi)

-## Get Your Ingestion Key
+## Get your API token/ ingestion key
-You can find the ingestion key for your Product Insights tenant on its settings page.
+You can find the API token/ ingestion key for your Product Insights tenant on its settings page.
+[Here is how to find and copy your key.] (topics/developers/dev-resources/tutorials/api-token.md)

-## Log an Event
+## Log an event

 ### Log a CSV file
 With an open terminal in the same directory as the downloaded logger, run the following command to upload a CSV file.